-During this time of year, discomfort at home due to extreme heat makes the air inside top-of-mind for many families.
+During the peak cooling season, discomfort at home due to extreme heat makes the air inside top-of-mind for homeowners.
 Fortunately we have some easy steps to help improve your home's overall indoor comfort, some that may even surprise you.

 - Set the fan mode on your thermostat to the 'On' position.
 Unless your home is unoccupied for an extended period, keep the fan active.
 This keeps the air moving and helps improve overall comfort.
 Keeping the fan On also increases your home's air filtration, which could greatly help your home's air quality.

 - Change all your furnace or return air filters.
 Changing those often-overlooked air filters will improve the home's air flow and increase HVAC system efficiency.
 Changing your air filters can help your family breathe easier with less sneezing.